Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

-As discussed in the main text, the difference in the measured critical values $\uz$ highlights the distinct configurations of in-trap densities close to $\uz$: at small atom number (\figref{fig:fig4}b) the condensate develops at the trap center; in contrast the condensate appears in the outer region of the trap at large atom number (\figref{fig:fig4}a).
-These differences are confirmed by numerical calculations of the harmonically trapped Bose-Hubbard Hamiltonian using quantum Monte Carlo (QMC) \cite{carcy:2021}, see \figref{fig:figS9}.
+{\it Trapped atomic densities at different total atom number.} In \figref{fig:fig5}, we compare the order-parameter cumulants measured in lattice gases with different total atom numbers and entropy per atom.
+As discussed in the main text and shown in \edfigref{fig:ed1}, the difference in the measured critical values $\uz$ highlights the distinct configurations of in-trap densities close to $\uz$: at small atom number the condensate develops at the trap centre; in contrast the condensate appears in the outer region of the trap at large atom number.
+These differences are confirmed by numerical calculations of the harmonically trapped Bose-Hubbard Hamiltonian using QMC \cite{carcy:2021}, see \figref{fig:fig5}a.
 There we contrast the local density $n_i = \braket{\hat a_i^\dagger \hat a_i}$ with the condensate density $n^{(0)}_i = \frac{1}{V} \sum_{j} \braket{ \hat a_i^\dagger \hat a_j }$, where $V$ is the volume of the simulation box.
-All the parameters used in these numerical calculations are calibrated from the experiment, except for the temperature, which is estimated by matching the momentum distribution calculated numerically via QMC with the one measured experimentally, as described in \cite{carcy:2021}. ~\\
+All the parameters used in these numerical calculations are calibrated from the experiment, except for the temperature, which is estimated by matching the momentum distribution calculated numerically via QMC with the one measured experimentally, as described in \cite{carcy:2021}. \\